PV-314/lfl3-kit/readme.txt

 CONTACT
 =======
-If you have any questions, problems, need a hand, find a bug,..., please contact PV you can find PV's details in the arxiv preprint for the kit.
+If you have any questions, problems, need a hand, find a bug,..., please contact PV you can find PV's details in the arxiv preprint for the kit or in the published version in Math.
+Comp.